 What employees think of their jobs and the company they work for can make or break an organization.
 That’s not news to you, but how you gain those insights might seem less straightforward.
 You can’t just walk up to employees and ask if they like their manager, can you?
-A well-written employee survey lets you ask all the questions you need to help your team succeed.
+A well-written employee opinion survey lets you ask all the questions you need to help your team succeed.
 Here are some sample employee surveys that you can use for reference.

 Thoughtful feedback allows you to optimize every area of employee life.
 As you plan your next employee survey, consider the best questions for creating a results-driven action plan.
 We’ll cover the top 20 questions to ask your employees across these categories: